seif2003/Django-Auth-API/README.md

-# Django-Auth-API
-This is a Django-based authentication API that provides endpoints for user registration and login.
-It’s designed to be simple, secure, and efficient, making it easy to manage user accounts in your applications.
 # Django Auth API

 This is a Django-based authentication API that provides endpoints for user registration and login.
 It's designed to be simple, secure, and efficient, making it easy to manage user accounts in your applications.